 Stock Options.
-The Committee is authorized to grant nonstatutory stock options to employees, consultants and outside directors and incentive stock options to employees.
+The Committee is authorized to grant non-statutory stock options to employees, consultants and outside directors and incentive stock options to employees.
 The aggregate fair market value of the common shares with respect to which incentive stock options become first exercisable by any participant during any calendar year cannot exceed \$100,000.
 The exercise price must be at least equal to the fair market value of the Company's common shares on the date of grant, or, in the case of incentive stock options granted to an employee who owns or is deemed to own more than 10% of the Company's common shares, 110% of the fair market value of the Company's common shares on the grant date.
-The total exercise price for common shares acquired on exercise of a stock option may be paid in cash, or, if approved by the Committee, the withholding of shares that would otherwise be issuable upon exercise or by tender of previously acquired shares which are equal in value to the exercise price of the stock option, or by a combination of the three methods.
-Cashless exercise is permitted.
+The total exercise price for common shares acquired on exercise of a stock option may (a) be paid in cash, or, (b) if approved by the Committee, (i) by the withholding of shares that would otherwise be issuable upon exercise or (ii) by the tender of previously acquired shares which are equal in value to the exercise price of the stock option, or (c) by a combination of any of these three methods.
 Each stock option shall have a term of not more than five years from the date of grant.
-Vesting may be subject to performance criteria as specified in the agreement (see below for a description of applicable performance criteria)
+Vesting may be subject to performance criteria as specified in the award agreement (see below for a description of applicable performance criteria).

-Stock Appreciation Rights (SARs).
+Stock Appreciation Rights ("SARs").
 The grant of a SAR provides the holder with the right to receive a "spread" equal to the excess of the fair market value of a specified number of common shares on the date the SAR is exercised over a SAR price specified in the applicable award agreement.
-The spread is paid in cash or shares or a combination as provided in the award agreement.
-The SAR price specified in an award agreement must be equal to the fair market value of the Company's common shares on the date of grant of the SAR.
-The term of each SAR is determined by the Committee subject to a limit of ten years from the date of grant, as set forth in the applicable award agreement.
+The spread is paid in cash or shares, or in a combination of both as provided in the award agreement.
+The SAR price specified in an award agreement must be equal to the fair market value of the Company's common shares on the grant date of the SAR.
+The term of each SAR is determined by the Committee subject to a limit of five years from the date of grant, as set forth in the award agreement.

 Restricted Stock.
-The award agreement for restricted stock will specify the time or times within which such award may be subject to forfeiture and any performance goals which must be met in order to remove any restrictions on such award.
-Except for the right to vote the shares (unless otherwise provided in the applicable award agreement) and limitations on transfer or limitation set forth in the applicable award agreement, holders of restricted stock have all of the rights of a shareholder of the Company, including, if provided in the applicable award agreement, the right to receive any dividends thereon.
+The award agreement for restricted stock will specify the time or times within which such award may be subject to forfeiture and any performance goals which must be met in order to remove any restrictions on the award.
+Except for the limitations on transfer or other limitations as set forth in the award agreement, holders of restricted stock have all of the rights of a shareholder of the Company, including, if provided in the award agreement, the right to vote the shares and to receive any dividends thereon.

 Restricted Stock Units.
-Restricted stock units may be granted to participants in such number, and upon such terms as determined by the Committee.
-A grant of restricted stock units will not represent the grant of common shares but will represent a promise to deliver a corresponding number of shares based upon the completion of service, performance conditions, or such other terms and conditions as specified in the applicable award agreement.
-A participant will have no voting rights with respect to any restricted stock units or to the shares corresponding to any such restricted stock units.
+Restricted stock units may be granted to participants in such number, and upon such terms as determined by the Committee and specified in the award agreement.
+A grant of restricted stock units will not represent the grant of common shares but will represent a promise to deliver a corresponding number of shares based upon the completion of service, performance conditions, or such other terms and conditions as specified in the award agreement.
+A participant will have no voting rights with respect to any restricted stock units or to the shares corresponding to such restricted stock units before vesting.